Stuhrling Mechanical Vintage Front Pocket Watch

-A: It depends on the material, and where you’re going to get the custom karkings done.
+A: It depends on the material, and where you’re going to get the custom markings done.
 Most shops will happily engrave your watch, but they’ll need a touch of info on it first.
 It’s sort of a liability prevention method; if it’s really old, or the material is crummy/thin, you’re going to encounter some shops that won’t do it.
 They don’t want to be at-fault when your watch kicks the bucket.

 Q: What Are the Most Common Maintenance Issues with Pocket Watches?

-A: Pocket watches have been known to encounter more issues than your standard wrist watch.
+A: Pocket watches have been known to encounter more issues than your standard wristwatch.
 All of the following can be fixed, and as far as we know from personal experience and research, these are the most common issues to occur:

-Dried Oil or Grease - You’ve never heard the term “Not-very-well-oiled machine” before, because it doesn’t work.
+Dried Oil or Grease - You’ve never heard the term “Not-very-well-oiled machine” before because it doesn’t work.
 Your pocket watch needs a certain amount of grease and oil to keep everything flowing perfectly.
 This is a simple fix, but if left unchecked for too long, can cause long-term damage.

 Broken Balances or Mainsprings - This is where you run into issues with parts, especially if enough time has passed, and enough watermakers have gone out of business.
 These parts can be crafted with enough creativity, but it’s why we recommend buying a burner watch (more on this later) to strip extra parts from if you really like your watch.

-Not Getting Regular Service - Most amaetuer pocket watch collectors don’t know how the intricate systems work, or they don’t repair/replace them properly.
+Not Getting Regular Service - Most amateur pocket watch collectors don’t know how the intricate systems work, or they don’t repair/replace them properly.
 To avoid issues, nip the biggest maintenance issue right away: don’t let it be sedentary.